-AgResults’ Uganda Legume Seed Project was designed as a six-year project using Pay-for-Results prizes to incentivize seed companies to produce and sell quality verified bean and soybean seed varieties to smallholder farmers across Uganda.
+AgResults’ Uganda Legume Seed Challenge Project was designed as a six-year project using Pay-for-Results prizes to incentivize seed companies to produce and sell quality verified bean and soybean seed varieties to smallholder farmers.
 The project was terminated early due to enabling environment challenges, lack of competitor participation, and the inability to verify the quality of seeds sold under the project.

-Legumes are highly nutritious crops, and have the added benefit of improving soil health through nitrogen fixation.
-However, due to demand uncertainty, barriers to working capital, and opportunity costs, seed companies operating in Uganda do not focus on the legume seed market.
+Legumes are highly nutritious crops; they also improve soil health through nitrogen fixation.
+However, due to a variety of contextual factors including uncertain demand, barriers to working capital, and opportunity costs, seed companies in Uganda do not focus on the legume seed market.

-The project hoped that the prize incentive would spur Ugandan seed companies to increase investment in the production and marketing of improved legume seed, leading to increased adoption of improved seed by Ugandan smallholder farmers, particularly women who traditionally farm legumes.
-Increased use of improved seed would lead to better yields, meaning more income and increased household food security and nutrition.
+AgResults aimed that the prize incentive would spur Ugandan seed companies to increase investment in the production and marketing of improved legume seed.
+As they became more familiar with the benefits of improved legume seed, Ugandan smallholder farmers, particularly women who traditionally grow legumes, would increase their adoption.
+Increased use of high quality seed would lead to better yields, more income, and improved household food security and nutrition.

-The Uganda Project employed a two-part prize: 1) access to cold storage (to mitigate against overproduction of seed), and 2) an annualized prize based on seed sales above a baseline.
+The prize in Uganda included two parts: 1) access to cold storage to mitigate against overproduction of seed, and 2) an annualized prize based on seed sales above a baseline.

-Quality legume seeds are higher yielding, offering smallholders several potential benefits over local seed.
-First, legumes are a relatively inexpensive, high-protein food, so higher yields could mean higher consumption of this nutritious food category by smallholder farming households.
-Second, surplus production can be sold into the market, potentially increasing smallholder incomes.
+Quality legume seeds lead to higher yields and offer smallholder farmers several potential benefits over local seed.
+First, legumes are a relatively inexpensive, high-protein food, so higher yields could mean higher consumption among farming households of this nutritious food category.
+Second, farmers can sell surplus legumes at market, providing another source of revenue to increase their incomes.
 This is especially true of soybeans, which are often grown as a cash crop.